voxel51/platform-integrations/ingress/README.md

 This project demonstrates how to build an
-[AWS Serverless Application Model](https://aws.amazon.com/serverless/sam) application that uses [AWS Lambda](https://aws.amazon.com/lambda) to automatically uploads all newly-created objects in an S3 Bucket to the Voxel51 Platform using pre-signed URLs and then run a configurable set of analytic(s) on the data.
+[AWS Serverless Application Model](https://aws.amazon.com/serverless/sam) application that uses [AWS Lambda](https://aws.amazon.com/lambda) to automatically upload all newly-created objects in an S3 Bucket to the Voxel51 Platform using pre-signed URLs and then run a configurable set of analytic(s) on the data.